Code-Institute-Submissions/herokudash/README.md

-# Threatened Species
+# Teachta Dála
 **Interactive Data visualisation Web Application**

-This Web App was built as the second project for the Code Institute's classroom bootcamp.
-It is a Data Visualisation project using Pythons *Flask* framework.
+This Web APP is a Code Institute stream 2 projet using Data Visulation to show the Gender, Constituency, Ethnicity, Party and Age of Irish Politicans in the the House Of Representives (Teachta Dála).
+This project has many uses for visual and interactive journalism.
+I built this project to show how representitive is the Irish Government for a ever diverse Irish Socitey.

 ## Live Demo

-**Follow this link to view deployed version of the web app https://katie-dev-species-dash.herokuapp.com/**
+**Follow this link to view deployed version of the web app https://com-peterkosinski-tddashboard.herokuapp.com/#**

 ## Built with
 1. Flask